AnonSimRank/SimSky/README.md

 # SimSky

-compute single-source SimRank search
+SimSky algorithm is designed to compute single-source SimRank search.

 ---

 ## Instruction of Matlab implementation

-SimSky.m : full version, computing single-source SimRank search, includes the approximation of the diagonal correction matrix
+SimSky.m : full version, computing single-source SimRank search, includes the approximation of the diagonal correction matrix.
-SimSky_.m : simplified version, the default diagonal correction matrix is the identity matrix
+SimSky_.m : simplified version, the default diagonal correction matrix is the identity matrix.

 **Matlab version:** Matlab R2020a